 As an Email marketer, the last thing you want is a repeat of such an instance.
 So, as a savvy Marketer, you explore eventable which allows you to add a customizable ‘Add to Calendar’ button on an email or a landing page.
 And, Voila!

 In addition to mitigating your above pain point, Eventable also allows you to generate prospects, send a custom reminder – for example, ten minutes before starting a webinar a pop-up a message on your customer’s/prospect’s device.
-For more complex requirements use AddEvent.com.
+For more complex requirements, use AddEvent.com.
 This tool allows your customers/prospects to easily add multiple events – organized by you – to their calendars by subscribing to your calendar!
 Also, check out this app.

-2. Google Postmaster Tools:- Email now has more than billion users.
-And, Gmail users comprise a large part of any Email marketing list.
-If Gmail represents a sizeable portion of your mailing list then, check out Google’s Postmaster tool.
+2. Google Postmaster Tools:- Email now has more than a billion users.
+And Gmail users comprise a large part of any Email marketing list.
+Check out Google’s Postmaster tool if Gmail represents a sizeable portion of your mailing list.
 With the tool, Google enables senders to have access to a series of dashboards that display metrics about mail sent to Google users.
-If you send lots of Emails to Gmail users then, use this tool to learn about the health of your Email programs, including:
+If you send lots of Emails to Gmail users then use this tool to learn about the health of your Email programs, including:

 - Delivery errors (volume of traffic rejected or temp-failed)